KhemSubmee/BLDC-Motor-with-RP2040/README.md

 # Close loop control method:

+This project implements a simple closed-loop position control for a BLDC motor using the following approach:

 1.)
-Create a 6-mode control method by dividing electrical degree (encoder position) into 8 sector for choosing duty cycle paattern
+6-Mode Control via Electrical Angle Sectors:

+The electrical rotation (0–360°) is divided into 8 equal sectors based on the encoder position.
+Each sector is assigned a specific duty cycle pattern to drive the motor phases, effectively creating a 6-mode control system for commutation.

 2.)
-Vary duty cycles by using float variable (0 - 1) to increase or decrease duty cycles
+Dynamic Duty Cycle Adjustment:

+The duty cycle for each active phase is controlled using a floating-point variable (ranging from 0.0 to 1.0) to increase or decrease the power delivered to the motor phases, providing smoother and more precise movement.

 3.)
-Using encoder to control movement section and direction by comparing desired position to current position read by encoder
+Position and Direction Control via Encoder Feedback:

+The system continuously reads the current position from the motor’s encoder and compares it to the target position.
+Based on the difference, the control logic determines the movement direction and activates the appropriate sectors to drive the motor toward the desired position.

 # Results:

 https://github.com/user-attachments/assets/88a1d1a9-b69e-4c54-ac2b-c14129728297

-From the results, the maximum error is less than 15 pulses from 1578 pulse or about 0.95%
+From testing, the maximum positioning error observed was less than 15 pulses out of 1578 pulses per motor's full rotation, which corresponds to an error of approximately 0.95%.
+This indicates that the closed-loop position control system is able to track the desired position with very high accuracy, given the simple control method and limited hardware.